LSEG-API-Samples/Example.RTH.DotNet.DotNetCoreTickHistoryOnDemandRequest/README.md

 ![REST API Toolkit Solution](./DSSTRTHArchitecture_Mac_Solution.png)

-As explained earlier .NET developer can use alternative way by communicate directly over HTTPS like the other programming languages.
+As explained earlier .NET developer may choose alternative approach by communicate directly over HTTPS like the other programming languages.
 So they can control everything including the way to send Http request and process the Http response.
-However the REST API user has to know what are the request messages they need to send and what are the Http Headers required by the server.
-We provide the [User Guide](https://developers.thomsonreuters.com/thomson-reuters-tick-history-trth/thomson-reuters-tick-history-trth-rest-api/docs?content=11928&type=documentation_item) and the [REST API Reference](https://hosted.datascopeapi.reuters.com/RestApi.Help/Home/ExampleAppDownload?Id=1) where you can find more details about the API specification and the information about HTTP request and response along with the request condition and its parameters.
+However developer has to understand what are the request messages they need to send and what are the Http Headers required by the server.
+There are [REST API User Guide](https://developers.thomsonreuters.com/thomson-reuters-tick-history-trth/thomson-reuters-tick-history-trth-rest-api/docs?content=11928&type=documentation_item) and the [REST API Reference](https://hosted.datascopeapi.reuters.com/RestApi.Help/Home/ExampleAppDownload?Id=1) that we provide for developer so that they can find more details about the API specification and the information about HTTP request and response along with the request condition and its parameters.

-Currently .NET Core 2.x providing HTTPClient class which developer can use to send Http request and process the response message.
-There is a new version of NewtonSoft JSON.NET library which support .NET Core target platform and fully compatible with .NET Core 2.x so that .NET developer can use the JSON library to parse the JSON data.
+.NET Core 2.x SDK providing HTTPClient class which developer can use to send Http request and process the response message.It has a new version of NewtonSoft JSON.NET library which support .NET Core target platform and fully compatible with .NET Core 2.x so that .NET developer can use the Json library to parse the Json data.

-### Implementation of the example
+### Technical Requirements

 Based on the solution described above, this example use the following SDK and library for implementing .NET Core application.

+* Visual Studio 2017 or Visual Studio Code.
 * .NET Core 2.0 SDK.
-You can find installation instruction including the document about .NET Core from https://www.microsoft.com/net/core/platform

-* Using [HttpClient](https://docs.microsoft.com/en-us/dotnet/csharp/tutorials/console-webapiclient) class from .NET Core SDK to send request and get response from DSS Server.
+You can find installation instruction including the document about .NET Core from [Microsoft website](https://www.microsoft.com/net/core/platform).
+This example use [HttpClient](https://docs.microsoft.com/en-us/dotnet/csharp/tutorials/console-webapiclient) class to send request and get response from DSS Server.

+* C# is the programming language used in example application.

-* Using Json.Net to parse data from the Http response message. https://www.newtonsoft.com/json
+* Using [Json.Net](https://www.newtonsoft.com/json) to parse data from the Http response message.

 You can use Visual Studio 2017 or using just Visual Studio code to open the example codes.
 We will provide .NET Core sample usage in the next section.

-### Send and Receive Http request and response
+### How to use HttpClient

-The following sample codes demonstrate how to call HttpClient class to send Http request(Post/Get) and process Http response message using JSon.NET.
+The following sample codes demonstrate how to use HttpClient class to send Http request(Post/Get) and process Http response message using Json.NET.

 **Send Http Post**